jan-bogaerts/mark/src/markdownCode.md

 ## development stack
 - developed in javascript
 - it uses electron as it's runtime
-- text editing features are provided by the monaco editor.
 - The UI is built using react and antd

 ## components

 ### main window
-- the main-window component is the the content of the first window that is shown when the application starts.
+- the main-window component is the content of the first window that is shown when the application starts.
 - it contains the following components:
   - a toolbar: located at the top of the window.
   - a body: this component occupies all of the remaining space in the window